You will notice

 crash, have very high levels but pull through.

-near, it is quite likely that urea will be
+If the end is near, it is quite likely that creatinine

-high levels such as this are by no means unusual and may not fall
+high levels such as this are by no means unusual and it is also not

 Generally